bm4cs/bencode.io/content/posts/2021-11-19-kubernetes-dotnet-worker-probe.md

 # The Solution

-ASP.NET Core provides a standardised [health checks framework](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks).
-There are [hundreds](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks/tree/master/src) of health probes available such as `Network`, `Kafka` and `NpgSql`.
+ASP.NET Core provides a decent [approach](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks) to performing a series of agnostic health checks.
+There are [hundreds](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks/tree/master/src) of health probes available such as `Network`, `Elasticsearch`, `Kafka` and `NpgSql`.

-However being part of ASP.NET Core, does mean that some of these dependencies, such as [Microsoft.AspNetCore.Diagnostics.HealthChecks](https://www.nuget.org/packages/Microsoft.AspNetCore.Diagnostics.HealthChecks) package will bleed into the worker.
+However being part of ASP.NET Core, does mean that some of these dependencies, such as [Microsoft.AspNetCore.Diagnostics.HealthChecks](https://www.nuget.org/packages/Microsoft.AspNetCore.Diagnostics.HealthChecks) package, will bleed into the worker as a needed dependency.
 The plus side is that you can avoid reinventing the wheel.

 First we need to create a `IHealthCheckPublisher` that will publish the health of the worker application, in this case by writing a file out to disk: